 Use a power supply that complies with the ATX12V Power Supply Design Guide Version 1.1.
 An ATX12V power supply unit has a standard 24-pin ATX main power connector that must be inserted into the 24-pin connector.
-The 4-pin +12V power connector enables the delivery of more +12VDC current to the processor's Voltage Regulator Module (VRM).

-The power connectors from the power supply unit are designed to fit the 24-pin and 4-pin connectors in only one orientation.
+The power connector from the power supply unit are designed to fit the 24-pin connector in only one orientation.
 Make sure to find the proper orientation before plugging the connectors.